Dr Helen Roy

 Ecological Entomologist, Biological Records Centre

-Helen is working on a project to produce a comprehensive information portal on non-native species in Great Britain.
-She also leads a European study group within the International Organisation for Biological Control (IOBC) on the Risks and benefits of Exotic Biological Control Agents which uses the harlequin ladybird as a model species.
+I also lead a European study group within the International Organisation for Biological Control on the Risks and Benefits of Exotic Biological Control Agents which uses the harlequin ladybird (Harmonia axyridis) as a model species.

 Current research interests

 Selected recent publications

 See also the NERC Open Research Archive.